raspberrypilearning/santa-detector/worksheet.md

 - Make the background flash
 - Animate the sprite using costumes
-- Change the sound ('Santa Claus is coming to town' would be good :))
+- Change the sound ('Santa Claus is coming to town' would be good!)
 - Use different graphic effects instead of `change size`
 - Display a message
 - Build a support or stand for the PIR module